jsonAction request

 Property Description Default Type Limits (inclusive)

-action contains the name of a remote procedure call that the server can execute.
+The "action" property contains the name of a remote procedure call that the server can execute.

 Required - No default value